mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 ```

-Look through this code.
-Whenever a request fails, Alamofire will ask the retrier
+Whenever a request fails, Alamofire will ask the retrier if it should be retried.
-if the request should be retried.
-The retrier will ask Alamofire to retry if the
+The retrier will trigger a retry if the request is not a failing auth (read more
-request is not a failing auth (read about the commented out 401 later down).
+about the commented out 401 later down).
+If not, it just lets the request fail.

-If the retrier determines that a certain request should not be retried, it fails
+If a request should be retried, it's added it to a retry queue.
+The retrier then
-with the original error.
-This will cancel the request and make it unrecoverable.

-However, if the retrier determines that the request should be retried, it smacks
-it onto a retry queue, then triggers `authService.authorizeApplication`.
-Once it
-completes, the retrier checks if the authorization succeeded.
-If so, the retrier
+triggers an authorization.
+Once it completes, the retrier checks if it succeeded.
-tells Alamofire to retry all queued requests.
-If not, it makes all requests fail
+If so, all queued requests are retried.
+If not, all queued requests fail and the
-with their original error.
+retry queue is cleared.

 Note that this is completely hidden from the user as well as the app itself.
 The
 retrier works under the hood, tightly connected to Alamofire's internal workings.
-It just notifies the app whenever authorization fails, by failing all requests.
+It just notifies the app if the authorization fails, by failing all requests.

+Inject the retrier into `Alamofire` by adding the following to our `viewDidLoad`
+(note that you have to add `import Alamofire` topmost as well):

+```
+let sessionManager = SessionManager.default
+sessionManager.retrier = ApiRequestRetrier(context: context, authService: authService)
+```

 **IMPORTANT**  In the real world, a 401 status code is an indication that tokens
 should be refreshed.
 If this refresh fails, a 401 indicates that the user has to
-login once again, since she/he has been logged out.
-However, in our fake context,
-we never receive a 401.
-So we will have to force a retry, which means that we in
+log in, since the tokens are invalid.
+Here, however, we will never receive a 401.
-this case will have to retry all failing requests and ignore the status code.

-To trigger the retry mechanisms, do the following:
+We therefore have to trigger these mechanisms by doing the following:

 * Kill the Internet connection and perform a clean install, so that the app does
-not have an Alamofire cache.
+not have any cached data.

-* Call any movie service function in `viewDidLoad` and place a breakpoint at the `authService.authorizeApplication` call.
+* Add a breakpoint to the `authService.authorizeApplication` call in the retrier.

 * Run the app.
 The app should now fail the request and activate this breakpoint.

 * Bring the Internet connection back online and resume the app.
 This should make
-the authorization succeed and have Alamofire successfully retry the request.
+the authorization call succeed and have Alamofire successfully retry the request.

-* `viewDidLoad` should now receive a successful callback with correct movie data.

-Inject the retrier into `Alamofire` by adding the following to our `viewDidLoad`:

-```
-let sessionManager = SessionManager.default
-sessionManager.retrier = ApiRequestRetrier(context: context, authService: authService)
-```

-Note that you also have to add `import Alamofire` topmost to the controller file.
 That's it!
-Alamofire will now use this retrier whenever a request fails.
+Alamofire should now retry any failing request that are not auth ones.

 # Step 15 - Adapt all Alamofire requests

 Sometimes, you have to add custom headers to every request you make to an API.
 A
-common scenario is to add `Accept` information, add auth tokens etc.
+common scenario is to add `Accept` information, auth tokens etc.

-To tweak any Alamofire requests before they are sent, you just have to implement
+To adapt any Alamofire requests before they are sent, you just have to implement
-the `RequestAdapter` protocol and inject it, like you did with `RequestRetrier`.
+the `RequestAdapter` protocol and inject it into Alamofire.
+Add this file to the
-Add the following file to the `Api` folder:
+`Api` folder:

 ```
 // ApiRequestAdapter.swift